- Psoriasis is a common skin condition.

 - Psoriasis is not contagious.

 - Infections, stress, cold weather, and certain medicines can make symptoms worse.

 - Treatment depends on your symptoms.
 Talk to your health care provider.

 Psoriasis is a common skin condition that causes skin cells to grow too quickly and build up, leaving thick, red, silvery, or scaly patches (plaques) on the surface of the skin.
 Psoriasis is not contagious so you can’t get it from touching someone who has it.

 - Skin patches with raised edges that are red with silvery-white scales (called plaques)

 - Rashes on genitals, scalp, or in skin folds (such as the folds you have on your knees and elbows)

 - Swollen, painful joints (psoriatic arthritis)

 For most people, psoriasis patches vary in size.
 They can range from small spots with dandruff-like flakes to wide patches that cover large areas of skin.
-Mild psoriasis can be annoying, however psoriatic arthritis can limit mobility and cause joint pain, but it’s not scarring.
+Mild psoriasis can be annoying, however psoriatic arthritis can limit mobility and cause joint pain, but it’s not scarring (permanent).
 Flares (when psoriasis gets worse) occur in cycles, with symptoms that last for weeks to months and may then lessen for a period of time before coming back.